 Gathering & Processing – Before the hydrocarbons enter either a mainline or trunkline, they need to be gathered and processed.
 Gathering refers to the process of connecting wells to major pipelines through a series of small diameter pipelines, and processing is the removal of potential contaminants (including NGLs, which may actually be quite valuable) so that the gas can meet purity standards for pipeline transmission.

 Gathering and processing MLPs focus on obtaining fee-based revenues by charging upstream companies a set fee for every cubic foot of natural gas or barrel of oil that is gathered or processed.
 The contract often includes a minimum volume commitment or acreage dedication, which provides further stability to the MLP.
 Occasionally, some MLPs will have different compensation structures, which may include payment in the form of keep-whole contracts, which allow the MLPs to keep the extracted NGLs and sell them to third parties at market prices.
 Another contract structure is percent of proceeds (colloquially known as POP), in which the processor is paid by retaining a percentage of any processed natural gas or NGLs.
-As keep-whole and percent of proceeds contract structures expose the MLP to volatility in commodity prices, the vast majority of MLPs have moved (or attempted to move) their compensation structure to purely fee-based.
+As keep-whole and POP contract structures expose the MLP to volatility in commodity prices, the vast majority of MLPs have moved (or attempted to move) their compensation structure to purely fee-based.

 Fractionation – At a fractionation facility, NGLs are separated into their individual usable components of ethane, propane, butane, isobutene, and natural gasoline.
 Ethane is primarily used as a feedstock, or input, into petrochemical plants to make ethylene, which is used to make plastics (primarily plastic bags) and other chemical products (such as solvents and adhesives).
 Propane by itself can be used as a heating fuel or used as a feedstock to make propylene, which can be used in the manufacturing of textiles or plastics (such as headlights, eyeglasses, foam bedding, and water bottles).
 In general, ethane and propane make up the bulk of the NGL stream, ranging from 55%-85%.
 Butane, isobutane, and natural gasoline are used to produce motor gasoline.
 Butane is the primary component of lighter fluid and can be used as a feedstock to make butadiene, which is used in creating synthetic rubber.